dmgatti/SingleCellRNAseq/_episodes/06-Biology-Driven-Analyses.md

 ## Identifying cell types

-> DAS & DMG: Should we load in the original study metadata with cell type assignments and compare?

 Let's plot the expression of some of the major cell type markers.
 Look at the data.frame `markers` for a summary of the markers we found above.
 We'll massage the `markers` data.frame into a more tidy format:

 ~~~